Cancel anytime

 Goal

-Seeks to track the investment results of the Bloomberg U.S. 5-10 Year Government/Corporate Bond Index.
+To track the investment results of the Bloomberg U.S. 5-10 Year Government/Corporate Bond Index, a benchmark representing investment-grade U.S. dollar-denominated fixed income securities with maturities between 3 and 10 years.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the composition and performance of its benchmark index.
+Strategy: The fund employs a passive management strategy, attempting to replicate the composition of its benchmark index.

 Market Position